 Played in the short-lived sitcom Thanks.
 Differing from the usual, she was an English woman being sent to Puritan-era America.
 When she arrives looking like a modern-day supermodel, her husband-to-be is horrified.
 (People of that era having a much more healthy ideal of beauty.)
 She ends up with the town's mayor instead.

 Wonderfalls: A boy orders up a Russian bride for his widower dad.
 Although, at first, the boy seemed intent on marrying her himself!

-Subverted on Malcolm in the Middle.
+Subverted on Series Malcolm In The Middle.
 Francis' elderly roommate in Alaska announces he is getting a mail order bride.
 Francis tries to convince him not to, and on the day she is supposed to arrive, they find out it was a blow-up sex doll.
 It is actually quite a Tear Jerker when this is revealed.

 Quantum Leap once had Sam leap into a man that just got back from WWII in time for his new Japanese war bride wife to introduce herself to his family.